Unitel Bolivia

 UNITEL (UNIVERSAL DE TELEVISIÓN) is a Bolivian commercial television network headquartered in Santa Cruz de la Sierra, La Paz and Cochabamba, Bolivia.
-It was founded in 1987 in Santa Cruz de la Sierra as Teleoriente, which in 1997 created the current network and bought two Telesistema Boliviano stations.
+It was founded in 1997 from the association of Teleoriente, founded in Santa Cruz de la Sierra in 1987, Telesistema Boliviano and CBA 13 TV; the main station Teleoriente also bought the two Telesistema Boliviano stations in La Paz and Oruro in the process.
 It is owned by businessman Osvaldo Monasterio Nieme.
 The company broadcasts sports, entertainment, political programs, and daily news programs nationwide in the South American country.
 As of 2020, it claimed to have the largest viewing audience.

 The station is owned by Empresa de Comunicaciones del Oriente (Ecor), Ltda., which also owns two radio stations, the Bolivian branch of Radio Disney and since 2023, Eres Radio, specialized in love songs.
 The legal name of the main Unitel station is still Canal 9 Teleoriente.
 Grupo Monasterio owns 100% of the shares of Ecor.

 History

 Unitel's central headquarters in Santa Cruz de la Sierra.

 Mobile unit with the Unitel logo.